 Houston Second Chance Apartment

-Because Houston is a great place to live, and an ever-growing population is discovering the secret.
-Last year, Houston ranked No. 1 on U-Haul’s list of U.S. destination cities, a position it’s held on the list on and off for more than a decade.
+Houston’s popularity as a place to live is no secret.
+In fact, last year, the city ranked No. 1 on U-Haul’s list of U.S. destination cities, a position it has held on and off for more than a decade.

 Schools in Houston